Ahmedd-Youssef/Covid19-Global-Dashboard-Using-Azure-Cloud/README.md

 ---

 ### • Create View Covid Trend
-This View Groubed Analysis By Year To Take Info about each year
+This View Groubed Analysis By Date To Take Info about each date
 ![View-Trend](./Tasks/vu-covid-trend.png)
 ![View-Trend](./Results/vu-date-trend.png)